How Much Does CMMC Certification Cost?

 • Assessment fees

-• Consulting and remediation costs
+• Consulting and remediation expenses

-• Technology and security investments
+• Technology investments

-• Ongoing compliance expenses
+• Ongoing compliance costs

 Illustrated portrait of diverse cybersecurity professionals reviewing compliance checklist with shield, lock, government building, network icons, and stacked coins representing CMMC certification cost planning and assessment readiness.